 - Deliberately destroyed a relevant document, or improperly withheld it from investigators;

-- Lied to investigators or to another party about a material point to hide his or her guilt, for example, in a bribery case, lied about the source of sudden new wealth (such lies are known in court as a “false exculpatory”);
+- Lied to investigators or to another party about a material point to hide their guilt, for example, in a bribery case, lied about the source of sudden new wealth (such lies are known in court as a “false exculpatory”);

-- Obstructed the investigation, by, for example, threatening a potential witnesses or instructing the witness not to cooperate with investigators;
+- Obstructed the investigation, by, for example, instructing or threatening a potential witnesses not to meet with or cooperate with investigators;

 The rationale for the above methods of proof, often referred to as “badges of fraud,” is that such acts betray a certain willfulness by the subject and are inconsistent with a defense of accident or mistake.